Now that your key users are on board, it’s time to prepare to release to the rest of your church. You’re going to do great!

 For example, you may want to gather your group leaders together for a demo night of managing their groups, submitting attendance and explaining what’s required of them.
 Do it on a big screen so all can see and maybe even have some computers set up for them to have a try.

-If you have band practise, this could also be a great place to demo out Tithe.ly ChMS to your team of volunteers and get them comfortable with the system.
+If you have band practice, this could also be a great place to demo out Tithe.ly ChMS to your team of volunteers and get them comfortable with the system.

 The same goes with any other team in your church.
 Training them on what they need to know to use the system and nothing else keeps thing simple.